Accounting and Tax

 FAQs

-Yes.
-A Solo 401(k) is made for self-employed individuals like you.
-You act as both the employee and employer, so you can make all the contributions yourself.
+Yes, a Solo 401(k) is specifically designed for self-employed individuals like OnlyFans creators.
+You act as both the employee and the employer, which means you can contribute the maximum allowable amount yourself.
+This flexibility allows you to take full control of your retirement savings.

-You must open the plan by December 31 of the prior calendar year.
-You can then contribute up until your tax filing deadline, including extensions.
+To make a catch-up contribution, you must open your Solo 401(k) plan by December 31 of the prior calendar year.
+After that, you can contribute until the tax filing deadline, including any extensions.
+It’s essential to stay on top of these deadlines to ensure your contributions are eligible.

 Does OnlyFans income count for Solo 401(k) contributions?